 Configure the conditions and logic of the rule on the Rule conditions tab, and create a custom description or relaxation threshold for the rule on the Rule details tab.

-- Limit the award of: Select the metric to limit the award by.
+- of: Select the metric to limit the award by.

 - Lots: Set the award limit in terms of lots.

 - Turnover: Set the award limit in terms of bidder spend.
 The limitation uses the value according to the scenario’s cost calculation rule.

 - Volume: Set the award limit in terms of a specific purchaser-input bid sheet column; this column can be selected from the dropdown list.

 - for: Select which bidders to apply the rule to.

 - All bidders: Apply the rule to all bidders in the event.

 - Specific bidders: Select specific bidders to apply the rule to from the dropdown list.

 - Bidders in group: Select specific bidder groups to apply the rule to from the dropdown list.